 1994 was a year of hell for Wigand.
 He was out of work and being threatened and slandered.
 He was drinking heavily and his marriage was suffering badly from the fallout of his public battle as well as the illness of his daughter.
 One night in October 1994 when Jeffrey and Lucretia were both drinking, worried about losing their medical coverage and stressed by the harassment in their lives, they had a huge fight with the kids screaming and the police on the way.
 Whatever happened that night, they both blame B&W for placing an unbearable strain on their marriage, one that led to a later divorce.
 The Wall Street Journal obtained a copy of the Mississippi deposition and published it in full on their web site on 1/26/1995.
 By now, there was no longer any way to stop the critical substance of Wigand's testimony and on 2/04/1996, Mike Wallace released the full story on "60 Minutes."

-All American Speakers is a speakers bureau and booking agency providing Jeffrey Wigand speaker, personal appearance and agent information.
-A booking agent coordinator for Jeffrey Wigand.
-Here you can find Jeffrey Wigand agent information including how to hire Jeffrey Wigand for a speaking engagement, appearance, autograph signing, endorsement deal or corporate event.
-Contact All American Speakers booking agent for more information on speaker fee costs, scheduling and availabilty for your next event.
+All American Speakers is a speakers bureau and booking agency providing information on booking Jeffrey Wigand for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Jeffrey Wigand speaking fees, availability, speech topics and cost to hire for your next event.

-Related Tags: Information on keynote speaking engagements, personal appearances, appearance fees for Jeffrey Wigand, an inspirational motivational speaker.
-Talent may be available for commercials, speaking, endorsements or corporate entertainment. bio for Jeffrey Wigand agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, inspiration, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, celebrity, who is agent, publicist, who represents, manager management who represents Jeffrey Wigand, special event ideas, list of top 10 famous speakers, speeches, motivational stories
+Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Jeffrey Wigand, an inspirational motivational speaker. bio for Jeffrey Wigand agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Jeffrey Wigand